Stressing the benefits of study away

 This past weekend, the university saw a blur of students and professors rushing back into the Oxford city limits, thus ending their winter vacations and settling back in for a new semester, as is the late January custom at Miami.
 But for members of the Miami community that traveled for a J-term study away program, this transition was particularly stressful.

-Daniele Fioretti, an Italian professor who spent J-term traveling to her home country of Italy with students, said that she usually tries to prepare her syllabi for spring semester ahead of time, but to no avail.
+Daniele Fioretti, an Italian professor who spent J-term traveling to his home country of Italy with students, said that he usually tries to prepare his syllabi for spring semester ahead of time, but to no avail.

-“The days before the semester starts are always very hectic,” she admitted.
+“The days before the semester starts are always very hectic,” he admitted.

 But Fioretti believes that the student benefits are worth it.

-Note: *Correction: A previous version of this article incorrectly identified Daniele Fioretti as a female.